Slovenia: Music

 Among pop, rock, industrial, and indie musicians the most popular in Slovenia include industrial music group Laibach, as well as Siddharta, a rock band formed in 1995.
-Perpetuum Jazzile is the group from Slovenia that is internationally most listened online, with more than 23 million views for the official a cappella "Africa" video since its publishing on YouTube in May 2009 (through January 2023).
-Other Slovenian bands include a historically progressive rock ones that were also popular in Titoist Yugoslavia, such as Buldožer and Lačni Franz, which inspired later comedy rock bands including Zmelkoow, Slon in Sadež and Mi2.
-With exception of Terrafolk that made appearances worldwide, other bands, such as Avtomobili, Zaklonišče Prepeva, Šank Rock, Big Foot Mama, Dan D, and Zablujena generacija, are mostly unknown outside the country.
-Slovenian metal bands include Noctiferia (death metal), Negligence (thrash metal), Naio Ssaion (gothic metal), and Within Destruction (deathcore).
+Perpetuum Jazzile is the group from Slovenia that is internationally most listened online, with a YouTube video of their a cappella rendition of "Africa" being viewed over 23 million times (as of January 2023) since its publishing in May 2009.
+Other Slovenian bands include historically progressive rock groups that were also popular in Titoist Yugoslavia, such as Buldožer and Lačni Franz, which later inspired comedy rock bands including Zmelkoow, Slon in Sadež and Mi2.

-Slovenian post-WWII singer-songwriters include Frane Milčinski, Tomaž Pengov whose 1973 album Odpotovanja is considered to be the first singer-songwriter album in former Yugoslavia, Tomaž Domicelj, Marko Brecelj, Andrej Šifrer, Eva Sršen, Neca Falk, and Jani Kovačič.
+With exception of the folk band Terrafolk who have made appearances worldwide, other bands, such as Avtomobili, Zaklonišče Prepeva, Šank Rock, Big Foot Mama, Dan D, and Zablujena generacija, are mostly unknown outside the country.
+Slovenian metal bands include Negligence (thrash metal), Naio Ssaion (gothic metal), and Within Destruction (deathcore).
+Slovenian post-WWII singer-songwriters include Frane Milčinski, Tomaž Pengov whose 1973 album Odpotovanja is considered to be the first singer-songwriter album in former Yugoslavia, Marko Brecelj, Eva Sršen, Neca Falk, and Jani Kovačič.
 After 1990, Adi Smolar, Iztok Mlakar, Vita Mavrič, Vlado Kreslin, Zoran Predin, Peter Lovšin, and Magnifico have been popular in Slovenia, as well.
 In the 21st century, there have been many successful artists from Slovenia.
 They include country musician Manu, zalagasper, Nika Zorjan, Omar Naber, Raiven, and Joker Out.